aamazie/ratata/README.md

 ALSO included a UEFI injection debug scanner.
 Injects a NOP sled + overflow + INT3 trap (for debug).
 Shows up if the maxheaders go above 256-bit and cause a header buffer overflow.

+DISCLAIMER: the developers claim no responsibility or liability for the public misuse of this debugger, their property.